 Iheard about the Pertubuhan Tindakan Wanita Islam (Pertiwi) Soup Kitchen when I was volunteering at the Free Tree Society (FTS).
-Just from meeting for the first time, I made plans with another FTS volunteer, Hui, to go together and help out at the kitchen.
+Just from meeting for the first time, I made plans with another FTS volunteer, Hui, to go together and help out in the kitchen.
 Hui is a quiet and shy woman, and when we eventually talked and got to know each other, I was surprised when she seemed keen on coming with me to the soup kitchen.

 Hui, her friend Angie and I skipped the first stop at the Pertiwi headquarters, which is in Bangsar, along Jalan Maarof.
 At the HQ, volunteers help load the food van and the medical car, and would decide whether to car pool with other volunteers.